 Merlin shows another facet of my legend, a new part that I like to explore.
 And so it has gained my loyalty, and I will defend it with just a pointy stick if I must.
 Because Merlin entertains me, and it gives me characters I can love, cheer for, and believe in.
 Even if it isn’t perfect.

 I am a teenaged American fangirl of BBC Merlin and of the Arthurian mythos.
 And I’m proud of it, because these things give me ideals to believe in and try to live up to.

 (And for the record, Angel is gorgeous, the shirtlessness is gratuitous, and yes, Merlin is good-looking.)

 Hey!
 Okay, what do you need to know about a writer?

 I ship Arwen and Mergana usually.
 I also like silly things like Leon/Morgause.
-I will also read Merlin/Gwen, and if it’s a slight AU where they aren’t siblings, I’m okay with ArMor.
+I don't usually write romance though.
+I will also write/read Gwen/Merlin and any ArMor where they can make it not squicky.

 Generally speaking, I’m not crazy about romance, so it will hardly ever be the focus of a story longer than a few hundred words.

 I’m a devout Roman Catholic, which… might come in handy to know.